-Deirdre Hamill has been a professional photographer for twenty-eight years.
+Deirdre Hamill has been a professional photographer for twenty-nine years.
 As a photojournalist, she has covered a wide variety of subjects, from major American sporting events and US border conflicts to immense historical shifts in Europe.

 She is a native New Yorker who began her newspaper career at the Las Vegas Sun in 1987.
 In 1989, she took a three-month sabbatical to Eastern Europe and the USSR to record the collapse of Communism.
 She then worked at the Poughkeepsie Journal, before joining the staff of the San Antonio Light.
 When that newspaper folded in 1993, she moved on to Phoenix and was a staff photographer at the Arizona Republic until 2012.
 She's currently a partner at Quest Imagery.